ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/Krusty.md

 ---

 For demonstrating a technology that could be used as a power system to enable long-duration stays on planetary surfaces.
-Using Stirling technology, this team’s May 2018 ground test could pave the way for future systems that power astronaut outposts on the Moon and Mars.
+Using Stirling technology, this team’s 2018 ground test could pave the way for future systems that power astronaut outposts on the Moon and Mars.